3623/Preseason_17/Vision/README.md

 In normal math, the equation `T*X=X'` would be solved for `T` by dividing by `X` on both sides of the equation.
 However division does not exist in matrix math, instead multiplication of a matrix by its inverse is done.
 `X` multiplied by its inverse, would result an identity matrix (`I`), which essentially is equal to 1 is normal algebra.
-Therefore, by multiplying both sides of the equation by the inverse of `X`, we get `T*I=X*invX'`.
+Therefore, by multiplying both sides of the equation by the inverse of `X`, we get `T*I=X*Xinv'`.
+Therefore, the transformation matrix can be calculated by `T=X*Xinv`
-Those familiar with matrices woud notice a couple of wierd things in that equation.
+> Those familiar with matrices woud notice a couple of wierd things in that equation.
 The first one is that the set of points we have is not necessarily what is called a square matrix, which is a matrix that has the same amount of rows and columns.
 Generally speaking, a matrix has to be square in order to find its identity, for various reasons,